Clavius (crater)

 Clavius is one of the largest crater formations on the Moon and the second largest crater on the visible near side (very close in size to Deslandres).
 It is located in the rugged southern highlands of the Moon, to the south of the prominent ray crater Tycho.
 It is named for the Jesuit priest Christopher Clavius.

+Clavius is one of the largest craters of Nectarian age.

 Description

 Clavius' location toward the southern limb of the Moon causes it to appear oblong due to foreshortening.
 Its great size makes it visible to the unaided eye as a prominent notch in the terminator about one to two days after the Moon reaches first quarter.

-Clavius is one of the older formations on the lunar surface and was likely formed during the Nectarian period about four billion years ago.
-Despite its age the crater is relatively well-preserved.

 It has a low outer wall in comparison to its size and is heavily worn and pock-marked by craterlets.
 The rim does not significantly overlook the surrounding terrain making it a "walled depression".
 The inner surface of the rim is hilly, notched and varies in width with the steepest portion to the south.
 The rim has been observed to have a somewhat polygonal outline overall.